Arin-Portfolio/My-portfolio/README.md

 * pursuing many different goals, not sure what yet

 # Resume/Background
-* Previously worked at AMC and Best Buy
+* Worked seasonal as a front-end associate at Best Buy (October 2023 - January 2024)
-* goes to a cyber security social gathering
+* Worked as a Crew Member for AMC (April 2024 - August 2024)

 # Projects
 * Raspberry Pi project in which we set up a pentesting tool called "Bjorn"